 Mr. Konkus tipped his hand when he told staff he is looking for certain phrases, such as “climate change” – a signal that he and the Administrator might deny grant applications for research on climate science and adaptation.
 At a time when leading members of the Trump Administration publicly deny climate change, this will both reduce the amount of information the world has about how the climate is changing and also make it harder for communities to protect themselves from the changes that are already threatening them.

 After the Interior Department took a similar step, the National Academies of Sciences, Engineering, and Medicine, issued a statement condemning these actions and the effect they will have on “public confidence in our nation’s research enterprise.”

 Mr. Konkus’ status as a political appointee injects an irreducible element of partisanship into what had heretofore been a technical non-partisan task.
-For good measure, Mr. Konkus has disclosed that he is working as a media consultant for at least two unnamed clients, increasing the worry that his outside work overlaps with a political agenda.
+For good measure, Mr. Konkus sought permission to work as a media consultant for at least two outside clients, an unnamed state legislator and his former employer, a political campaign firm.
+He later decided not to pursue the work, according to his ethics forms, but the fact that he sought approval increases the worry that his outside work overlaps with a political agenda.

 If you have thoughts about this post or would like to suggest another marker please email us.